cchandurkar/Data-Tree/README.md

 });
 ```

-### Insert data to node that matches given criteria
+### Create and append node to a parent node that satisfies the given criteria
 ```javascript
 // Insert data
 tree.insert({